catisf/Crowdfunding_ETL/README.md

 # Project 2 Group 1 - Extract, Transform and Load

 ## Overview
 This project is part of the UoB Analyses Bootcamp.
-As part of the project, we extracted data from provided excel files, cleaned, transformed (including splitting columns, creating and merging pandas dataframes, changing date types, etc), and saved the data.
-We then created a SQL database with the data created.
+The main aim of the project was to collaboratively perform Extract, Transform and Load (ETL) operations.
+As part of the project, we extracted data from provided excel files, cleaned, transformed (including splitting columns, creating and merging pandas dataframes, changing date types, etc.), and saved it.
+We then created a SQL database with the cleaned datasets.
 These analyses involved using Python, Pandas, Numpy and PG admin.
-The authors worked collaboratively on the project.

 ## Repository structure:
 This repository contains:
 - Jupyter notebook [ETL_Mini_Project_CFerreira_GAnyasor_EKobyaImanci.ipynb](https://github.com/catisf/Crowdfunding_ETL/blob/main/ETL_Mini_Project_CFerreira_GAnyasor_EKobyaImanci.ipynb), which contains the code to clean, transform and save the data
 - Folder [sql_database](https://github.com/catisf/Crowdfunding_ETL/tree/main/sql_database) containing:
-  - [png file](https://github.com/catisf/Crowdfunding_ETL/blob/main/sql_database/crowdfunding_erd.png) with the database's ERD;
+  - [png file](https://github.com/catisf/Crowdfunding_ETL/blob/main/sql_database/crowdfunding_erd.png) with the database's Entity Relationship Diagram (ERD)
   - [a sql file](https://github.com/catisf/Crowdfunding_ETL/blob/main/sql_database/crowdfunding_db_schema.sql) reflecting the database's schema
   - [the code](https://github.com/catisf/Crowdfunding_ETL/blob/main/sql_database/display_data.sql) used to display the data on PG admin, once it had been imported to each table
-  - [folder screenshots] screenshots of PGAdmin data.
+  - [folder PGAdmin_screenshots](https://github.com/catisf/Crowdfunding_ETL/tree/main/sql_database/PGAdmin_screenshots) with screenshots of PGAdmin data.
 - Folder [Resources](https://github.com/catisf/Crowdfunding_ETL/tree/main/Resources) containing:
     - 2 '.xlsx' files, with the original data provided
     - 4 '.csv' files, with the cleaned and transformed data.

 ## Set up and execution
-1. Clone the repository to your local computer: type `git clone https://github.com/catisf/Crowdfunding_ETL.git` in your Terminal
+1. Clone the repository to your local computer: in your Terminal type `git clone https://github.com/catisf/Crowdfunding_ETL.git`

 2. Jupyter notebook:
 - To run the jupyter notebook you will need to install the following packages: